Easter Pink

-"Easter Pink" is a song by English rapper Fakemink.
-It was released as a single on January 17, 2025, through EtnaVeraVela.
+"Easter Pink" is a song by British rapper Fakemink.
+It was released as a single on 17 January 2025, through EtnaVeraVela.
 Produced by electronic duo Suzy Sheer, the song draws influences from cloud rap, bloghouse, and electroclash.
-The song received critical acclaim and contributed to Fakemink's popularity.
+The song received critical acclaim and contributed to Fakemink's popularity, as well as the broader popularity of the UK Underground scene.

 Music and production

 "Easter Pink" was produced by electronic duo Suzy Sheer, who had previously collaborated with Snow Strippers and the online rap collective Surf Gang.
 Suzy Sheer's sound has been compared to blog-era music genres such as bloghouse, with Pitchforks Walden Green describing their production on the song as "bloghouse meets cloud rap."
 Shaad D'Souza of The Guardian described the song's production as sounding like "euphoric flips of songs from the Skins soundtrack", feeling it "could pass for a mid-2000s indie dance hit if not for Fakemink's fast, very 2020s rapping", with additional comparisons to British indie rock band Bloc Party.